D.C. police see rise in devices that convert guns into fully automatic weapons

 Police say guns equipped with the aftermarket add-ons have been recovered across the District and elsewhere.

-“I think everybody in our department is very concerned about it,” said D.C. police Commander Ramey J. Kyle, who heads the Narcotics and Special Investigations Division.
+“I think everybody in our department is very concerned about it,” said D.C.
+Police Commander Ramey J. Kyle, who heads the Narcotics and Special Investigations Division.
 “The guns out on the street are already dangerous, and now you have weapons that can be fired at fully automatic.”

 Authorities said they don’t yet have a handle on how many of the devices may be on District streets.

-D.C. police have only recently begun to track seizures of the devices and don't yet have a tally.
-Charlie J. Patterson, the special agent in charge of Bureau of Alcohol, Tobacco, Firearms and Explosives’s Washington Field Office, said that agency had seized about 20 auto sears in the District during the first half of 2021, double that of the same time last year.
+D.C. police have only recently begun to track seizures of the devices and don’t yet have a tally.
+Charlie J. Patterson, the special agent in charge of the Bureau of Alcohol, Tobacco, Firearms and Explosives’ Washington field office, said that agency had seized about 20 auto sears in the District during the first half of 2021, double the number in the same time last year.

 “These firearms with auto sears are becoming more and more popular,” Patterson said.